 Once you have realised that before you can successfully pursue your new vision you and your team must first let go of life as it was, the next step is to realise that this doesn’t just happen overnight.
 You don’t just switch from ‘State A’ into ‘State B’.
 There are three distinct phases.

 The first is the Separation phase.
 This is the packing-up stage of moving home, or the period at work after you have handed in your resignation and before you leave.
 The old life has not finished, but it is not the same as it once was.
 Something new is definitely coming.

-Then comes the liminal zone.
+Then comes the Liminal or Threshold Zone.
 The Latin word limen means ‘threshold’ and here you are on the threshold: in the doorway between two identities, but neither fully in one place nor the other.
 This is the phase of setting up your new home, working out where everything is going to go, or settling in to your new role at work.
-Much is undefined, unclear.
-The old life has been lost and the new vision has not yet been achieved.
+The old life has been lost but the new vision has not yet been achieved.
 This is can be the most unsettling time.